jsspencer/job_manager/README.rst

 -------------

 Full documentation can be found in the ``docs/`` subdirectory and in the appropriate docstrings.
-Documentation can be compiled using :ref:`sphinx
+Documentation can be compiled using `sphinx
 <http://sphinx.pocoo.org/>`_.
 The html and man builds are included in the
 ``docs/build/`` subdirectory.